qbicsoftware/dync-cli/README.md

 You can use pip to install both the client and the server.
 Dync is designed to run under **Python >= 3.3**.

 ## Pip for installation
 Please make sure that you have **pip** for **Python 3.x** installed on your system, otherwise you will install it in your Python 2.7 environment, and execution will fail.
+Also make sure, that you install **Git** on your system, otherwise the installation of the development version will not work either.

 Please use the development version for the moment, until we make the first official release.